neumino/thinky/about.md

 ### Donations

 I built thinky for fun, and I do not need money.
-If you found thinky useful and if you really want to thank me, give a few dollars to a charity &mdash; [Watsi](http://watsi.org) is a good one in my opinion.
+If you found thinky useful and if you really want to thank me, you can:

+- Spread the word about thinky
+- Write an example application using thinky
+- Fix a bug
+- Improve the documentation

 ### Notes
-This is a personal project and is not officially supported by RethinkDB.
+This is a personal project and is not officially supported by RethinkDB or my employer.

 ### License